 - Older adults

-- Those who have serious medical disorders.
-These disorders include
+- Those who have certain underlying medical conditions.
+These conditions include

 If I have symptoms of the coronavirus, should I continue using my CPAP?

 If you have symptoms of the coronavirus, you should isolate yourself in a separate bedroom and use a separate bathroom, if available.
 In this “recovery room,” you can continue to use CPAP while you sleep alone.
 Be sure to follow these steps for routine CPAP care:

 - Wash your hands thoroughly with soap and water before and after handling the CPAP device, mask, tubing and filters.

 - Clean your CPAP equipment according to manufacturer’s instructions.

 - Change filters and accessories as directed in your CPAP user guide.

 - Avoid letting anyone smoke in your home, especially around the CPAP machine.